We all must answer one day to our God, the Creator of the universe and all that is in it!

 Do you see the heart that God is looking for?!

-That’s what saving faith looks like, my friends!
+THAT’S what saving faith looks like, my friends!

-And here we see a main characteristic of saving faith is humility; Jesus said “he who humbles himself will be exalted”; and in context, He’s talking about being justified!
+Jesus said “he who humbles himself will be exalted”; and in context, He’s talking about being justified in God’s eyes!

+Here we see a willingness to surrender to God and Christ.
 He who humbles himself before the Lord Jesus as his Savior will be justified, by God’s grace alone!

 But, unless one is willingly humble before the Lord, he will not be granted saving faith and be justified by God.